- Sign in & out of the composite shop every time you enter or leave, discuss login issues with Shop Master.

 - Wear insulating gloves when handling materials or working in the freezer.
 If you’ll be in the freezer for any significant amount of time, also wear a coat and hat.

 - Latch the freezer door when you leave, but be careful not to latch the door if someone is inside.
-If someone does latch the door with you inside, you are not locked in; turn the glow-in-the-dark knob to unscrew the latch
+If someone does latch the door with you inside, don’t panic: you are not locked in.
+Turn the glow-in-the-dark knob to the right of the door to unscrew the latch from the door.

 - Store materials so that they cannot fall or roll onto someone.
 Secure heavy rolls with chains or rope.
 Keep materials out of the center aisle.